Centari2013/centari2013.github.io/shell_src_for_emcc/filesystem/files/resume.md

   Programmed servo-driven jaw movements synchronized with audio for realistic speech illusion.
 Integrated audio playback via DFPlayer Mini and designed a custom mechanical structure for seamless operation. *(Sep 2023 - Oct 2023)*

 - **MIT XV6 Customized OS in C (coursework)**
-  Enhanced the MIT XV6 Unix-based operating system by developing a process scheduling algorithm and a new shell for Unix command execution as part of an advanced operating system course. *(Sep 2022 - Dec 2022)*
+  Enhanced the MIT XV6 Unix-based operating system by developing a process scheduling algorithm and a new shell for Unix command execution as part of an advanced OS course. *(Sep 2022 - Dec 2022)*

 - **Maze-Solving AI (coursework)**
   Developed a maze-solving AI using Python to demonstrate reinforcement learning algorithm applications. *(Jan 2022 - May 2022)*